swevans/thread.js/README.md

 <a name="passingData"></a>
 ##### Passing Data Between Threads
 <p>
-Objects are passed between threads via a cloning.
+Objects are passed between threads via cloning.
 The actual instance of the objects are not shared.
 This is a limitation of the Web Worker API.
 An additional limitation is that you cannot pass objects that contain native code (ie HTMLElements).
 </p>
 <p>
 One exception is that you may post native events (like a mouse event) between threads using postEvent(someNativeEvent).
 This is accomplished by creating a partial copy of the native event as a ThreadEvent.